Why This Quest Defines Your Endgame

 For more on faction management, see our complete factions guide.

-Prerequisite #3: Do NOT Attack the Archive Alone
+Prerequisite #3: Do NOT Secure the Archive Alone

-CRITICAL WARNING: If you attempt to take on the Protectorate at the Archive independently before exhausting diplomatic options, you will permanently lock yourself out of the cooperation path.
+CRITICAL WARNING: If you secure the Archive independently before completing the negotiations, you will permanently lock yourself out of the cooperation path.
+This cannot be undone without loading an earlier save.

 How to avoid this mistake:

-• Complete all faction dialogue and quest opportunities first
+- Complete all faction dialogue and quest opportunities before approaching the Archive

-• Wait for the official negotiation quest trigger
+- Wait for the official negotiation meeting to conclude first

-If you’ve already attacked: Unfortunately, you’ve likely locked yourself out.
-Load an earlier save before the Archive assault if you want the cooperation ending.
+If you’ve already done this: Load an earlier save before the Archive was secured if you want the cooperation ending.

 Securing Initial Cooperation: Convincing the Leaders